 2. Clean the Bathroom Tub and Sink

-If you’d like to add a fresh lemon scent, mix a few drops of lemon essential oil with the baking soda, and then follow the steps above.
+- If you’d like to add a fresh lemon scent, mix a few drops of lemon essential oil with the baking soda.

 3. Deodorize and Freshen Carpets and Rugs

 Between pets and kids, our carpets and rugs are subjected to all sorts of fun activities.
-In order to keep these surfaces smelling fresh, I sprinkle them with baking soda (whisked with a few drops of a favorite essential oil, like lavender essential oil), wait 30 minutes, and then vacuum the surface.
+Here’s how to keep I carpets and rugs fresh and odor-free…

 4. Deodorize and Freshen Bed Mattresses